Luminarys/Eientei/README.md

     * Configure all settings in the general configuration and database configuration sections.

 ### Setup
+* Run `EXPORT MIX_ENV=prod`, or use dev instead of prod if you'd like to use the development environment.
 * For first time setup, or if the db needs updates run `make setup`
 * If you just want to recompile assets after an update, run `make`